 This state-led view, which is explicit or implicit in most accounts of the rapid growth of the Chinese renewable energy industry, seems correct for the time when the Renewable Energy Law was discussed and introduced (2005).
 However, it seems simplistic when applied to later years when complementary policies were made.
-Shen (2016) has argued that in recent years business has come to play an active role in all stages of climate-relevant policy processes, in particular for the renewable energy sector.
-In emphasising the role of non-state actors he builds on the work of Lieberthal and Oksenberg (1988) and Kennedy (2005) but takes it further.
+Shen (2016) has argued that, in recent years, business has come to play an active role in all stages of climate-relevant policy processes, in particular for the renewable energy sector.
 His central argument is that a coalition of state-business actors has played a key role in driving the policy process and that this role has increased over time.
 'Policy decisions are made jointly by a small group of private and public actors as the core members of the renewable energy coalition via internal discussion and negotiation' (p.13).